pointfreeco/swift-structured-queries/Sources/StructuredQueriesSQLiteCore/Documentation.docc/Articles/CustomFunctions.md

 }
 ```

-It is also possible to do this with aggregate functions, but you must describe the sequence as an
+It is also possible to do this with aggregate functions, too, but you must describe the sequence as
-`any Sequence` instead of a `some Sequence`:
+an `any Sequence` instead of a `some Sequence`:

 ```swift
 @DatabaseFunction(